CornellHPC/HySortK/README.md

 ## README

-HySortK is a high performance distributed memory K-mer counter.
+HySortK is a high-performance distributed memory K-mer counter.
+Our paper "High-Performance Sorting-Based K-mer Counting in Distributed Memory with Flexible Hybrid Parallelism" was accepted to ICPP24 and will be available online soon!

 ### Build